 It is important to state that ones who have acquired the basics of scientific disciplines are more likely to be sought after for the most prestigious jobs.

-Therefore, it would be wise for struggling secondary school or university students reviewing physics to consider the option of attending remedial physics courses from a private tutor offering support during summer or after school hours.
+Therefore, it would be wise for struggling secondary school or university students reviewing physics to consider the option of attending remedial physics courses throughout the UK from a private Physics Maths tutor offering support during summer or after school hours.